Shopify/autoload_reloader/README.md

 `AutoloadReloader::Paths` but is done for autoload paths in rails.

-With this gem's Active Support integration, `require_dependency` is supported for comptibility, but can be safely replaced with `require` where still needed (e.g. for [Single Table Inheritance ](http://guides.rubyonrails.org/v5.1/autoloading_and_reloading_constants.html#autoloading-and-sti)).
+With this gem's Active Support integration, `require_dependency` is supported for compatibility, but can be safely replaced with `require` where still needed (e.g. for [Single Table Inheritance ](http://guides.rubyonrails.org/v5.1/autoloading_and_reloading_constants.html#autoloading-and-sti)).